yomyoms/SillyTavern-MoonlitEchoesTheme/README.md

 The Moonlit Echoes theme extension is ready to use after installation.
 However, if you’d like your interface to match the style shown in the preview images, please download the theme file and import it into your User Settings, then set it as your UI theme.

-The newly added **"Glimmer（微光）"** theme in version 2.5.0 is especially recommended.
+The newly added **"Glimmer (微光)"** theme in version 2.5.0 is especially recommended.
 This theme was specially designed for this release—minimalist, versatile, and perfect for using your phone under the covers at night.
 You can find it in the GitHub theme folder or download it directly below:

 - [Glimmer - by Rivelle.json](https://github.com/RivelleDays/SillyTavern-MoonlitEchoesTheme/blob/main/theme/Glimmer%20-%20by%20Rivelle.json) → for SillyTavern User Settings